In this exercise, we’ll use the synchronisation constructs we

 Which approach works worst?

 Do you observe perfect scalability?
-That is, is the speedup linear in the number of threads?
+That is, is the speedup linear in

 Solution